yarsnowing/synckey.github.io/content/tools/2017-03-19-git-push-to-two-repositories.md

 Author: Andy
 Place: Beijing

-Suppose I have 2 repositories,
+Suppose I have 2 repositories:

     :::
     https://github.com/synckey/synckey.github.io.git
     https://git.coding.net/synckey/synckey.git

-I want to push to them within one command.
+You want to push to them within one command.

     :::shell
     #if your project is cloned from this repository,